anish-bhanwala-qp/practice-css/README.md

 # Good Cheap Fast (project 32)

 1. Use `checkbox` with `visibility: hidden` and sibling selector to toggle the button.
 I used javascript to achieve the same.
 This was cleaner, easy and less code.

+# Notes App (project 33)

+1. Use `element.addEventListener` instead of passing id in the callback like `<button class="note-btn" onclick="deleteNote('${id}')">`.
+While creating the DOM element I can access all it's children right there and attach event listeners.
+No need to play with the noteId.